 To further improve the framework conditions for work and career, RBI continuously endeavors to reconcile family responsibilities and day-to-day work schedules as far as possible.
-Working arrangements such as flexible working hours, part-time and home-office working are offered and actively supported in accordance with statutory provisions.
-Some locations also have company kindergartens with employee-friendly opening hours.
+Working arrangements such as flexible working hours, part-time and homeoffice working are offered and actively supported in accordance with statutory provisions.
+Likewise, some locations have company kindergartens with employee-friendly opening hours.
 Among other things, these aim to facilitate effective management of maternity leave, which should encourage women to return to work.
-RBI also adopts a positive stance towards paternity leave and considers it an important means of ensuring equality.
-In order to build on management skills among employees, RBI offers targeted training and continuing education programs, which have proven very popular among male and female employees alike.
-In 2018, women made up 56 per cent of participants in RBI AG's basic leadership program and 40 per cent in the Talent Lab for managers.
+RBI adopts a positive stance towards paternity leave as well and considers it an important means of ensuring equality.

-The Diversity 2020 initiative continued in Austria with a number of programs in 2018.
-One of the current core issues targeted by the diversity initiative is the empowerment of women.
+The Diversity 2020 initiative continued in Austria in 2019 with a number of programs that had launched in previous years.
+One of the current core issues targeted by this diversity initiative is the empowerment of women.
 In particular, it aims to increase the number of women in top management positions.
 RBI is convinced that a lasting impact can only be achieved by directly addressing personnel processes.
 For this reason, management positions are advertised but not filled until there is at least one qualified female candidate.
 Potentially suitable candidates are actively invited to apply if needed to meet this goal.
-If no women apply for the position, it can be filled from the male applicants after a waiting period of one month.
-Documents needed for interviews or hearings are anonymized in order to ensure objectivity in the selection process.
+If no women apply for the position, it can be filled with male applicants after a waiting period of one month.
+External HR consultants are encouraged to always present female candidates.
+Documents needed for interviews or hearings are anonymized in order to guarantee objectivity in the selection process.
 At least one female assessor must be involved in the talent selection process; self-nomination is now an option as well.
-Subconscious prejudices are a key factor preventing the appointment of women to management positions, among other things.
-To counter this, executives are offered a specific e-microlearning program to help them identify prejudices that they may hold and learn how to consciously deal with them.
+Subconscious prejudices are a key factor currently preventing the increased appointment of women to management positions.
+To counter this, RBI executives (since 2018) and employees have been offered a specific e-microlearning program to help them identify prejudices that they may hold and learn how to consciously deal with them.
 In addition, RBI supports arrangements such as part-time management in order to overcome structural barriers.
 It also sees gender-specific mentoring as an important tool for increasing the representation of women in management positions.
-An in-house course on the empowerment of women is also available for talented female employees.
-The course was successfully completed in 2018.
-Two of the graduates from this course created the RBI Women Forum, a network that aims to connect female managers and talented employees.
-The forum held its opening event, Our Future Networks, in October 2018.
+In 2019, two female employees completed Lead F, a corporate innovation program for future female leaders.